evrohachik/Pygame-ebook/README.md

 I have provided an ePub and the code needed to recreate it, feel free to use the code for your own projects as per the licenses stated below.

-The e-book currently passes [epubcheck 4.0.2](https://github.com/IDPF/epubcheck) with `No errors or warnings detected.` and looks pretty good in Google Books, iBooks and Adobe Digital Editions.
+The e-book currently throws a few errors and warnings in [epubcheck 4.0.2](https://github.com/IDPF/epubcheck), though I am working to iron those out and end with the desired `No errors or warnings detected.` output.
+The ePub already ooks pretty good in Google Books, iBooks and Adobe Digital Editions.

 #### Compiling: